gitluin/sara/README.md

  * Need to XFree() in applyrules, I think?
 T'is unclear.
  * buttonpress doesn't draw focus to new monitors, and sometimes not to new windows, but unsure when.
  * Bar doesn't always draw immediately on xinit.
+ * quitting is much slower than dwm _probably cleanup_

 To Do
 ----